j-artur/j-artur/README.md

 Here are some things you might not know about me:

 - I'm Brazilian. 🇧🇷
-- I am majoring Computer Science at the Federal Rural University of the Semi-Arid. 🎓
+- I am majoring Computer Science at the Federal Rural University of the Semi-Arid (UFERSA). 🎓
 - I develop software as a way to improve my day-to-day life and help other people.
 (And also because it's fun!) 🤝
 - I'm always learning some new technology. 💻